EvanHahn/evanhahn-dot-com/src/markdown-posts/2014-03-07-make-an-npm-baby.md

 If all goes well, npm will spit out some HTTP information...and then, without much fanfare, your package will appear on the npm website!
 I've experienced a delay of a few minutes, so you can frantically refresh the homepage until your package appears (or until npm crashes).

 And you've made a first version!
-Try making a new project and using it with `require('startinterval')`...and be amazed.
+Try making a new project, installing it, and using it with `require('startinterval')`...and be amazed.

 It's not finished, though.
 Read on to make a more "mature" npm package.